-Your company leadership is the foundation of that building.
-It holds up your company’s use of platforms, your processes, and the key people involved with your organization.
+Your company leadership holds up your company’s use of platforms, your processes, and the key people involved with your organization.

 Once you feel more confident in your company’s leadership, you can work on defining what your strategy will be, which processes and platforms it will entail, and which members of your company will be the ones to drive it.

 The work done on the leadership level is what begins to form your client-centric strategy.
-More than likely, the current business strategy your company is relying on could use some retooling so it meets more customer demands.
-Here are some components that a workable customer-centric strategy should have:
+More than likely, the current business strategy your company is relying on could use some retooling so it meets more customer demands and increases customer centricity.